JasonLocklin/Dissertation/VWM/Methods.md

 performance was defined as \> 10% omission of left-sided targets.
-Three of the patients scored as impaired on all tasks, and these participants also scored highest quantitatively on the bisection and cancellation tasks (see table [tbl:VWM]).
+Three of the patients scored as impaired on all tasks, and these participants also scored highest quantitatively on the bisection and cancellation tasks (see table [tbl.VWM]).
 Only one did not show neglect on any task.

-TODO: Table [tbl:VWM] goes about here.
-Caption: Table presents demographic data, measures of attention (CES) and visual working memory, as well as performance on the three clinical measures of neglect by the patient group (described in Results).
+![Table presents demographic data, measures of attention (CES) and visual working memory, as well as performance on the three clinical measures of neglect by the patient group (described in Results).
 "CES" indicates the leftward cue-effect-size on the COVAT test, with larger numbers indicating more difficulty re-orienting leftward when attention is initially cued to non-neglected, right space.
 "VWM(1)" is the average probability a patient guesses the target colour in the single target condition, with increased values indicating a deficit.
 "VWM(2/3)" is the average probability a patient selects one of the distractor colours, with increasing values indicating a colour-location binding deficit.
 Values for "Stars" are coded as the percentage of leftward stimuli missed on the Star Cancellation task.
 Neglect observed in figure copying is coded as a "+" under "Copying."
-Line bisection performance is recorded as the bias, in terms of percentage of line length, with positive values indicating rightward bias, under "Bisection."
+Line bisection performance is recorded as the bias, in terms of percentage of line length, with positive values indicating rightward bias, under "Bisection."](tbl.VWM.pdf.png)